Benign metastasising leiomyomas are a rare metastatic phenomenon that is observed when a pelvic leiomyoma is present.

 Patients are usually asymptomatic at presentation.
 A history of a hysterectomy for uterine leiomyoma may be indicative.
 Occasionally symptoms of chest pain, shortness of breath, and cough may be present.

 The condition is characterized by multiple well-differentiated leiomyomas at sites distant from the uterus.
 The lesions are histologically identical to their uterine counterparts.
-It is generally considered that the lesions are a result of haematogenous metastases from benign tumours although some support the hypothesis of multiple independent foci of smooth muscle proliferation.
+It is generally considered that the lesions are a result of haematogenous metastases from benign tumors although some support the hypothesis of multiple independent foci of smooth muscle proliferation.

 Although most commonly seen in the lungs 2, other sites of involvement include lymph nodes, peritoneum, and retroperitoneal structures.

 When there is lung involvement this may be seen as multiple nodules and pulmonary masses on chest radiography and/or CT.
 Mediastinal and hilar lymphadenopathy is rare.
 Cavitation of lesions may occasionally take place and rarely may be accompanied by a pneumothorax.
 Calcification is rare.
 Following intravenous contrast, the lesions usually enhance homogeneously 3.
 Occasional cases have been reported with a miliary pattern or a pattern simulating interstitial lung disease.